kkleidal/linreg-webasm/README.md

 WebASM Linear Regression
 ========================

-Just wanted to do this quick project to see what it was like compiling C to webasm and wrapping with javascript.
+Simple scalar OLS linear regression in C, compiled to WebASM.
+Demo project to see how webasm compilation worked.

 If you want to compile (optional):